 I have a large JPG on my website that I am trying to view and I keep getting the same error message.
 It is a very wide panorama, but it's only 20MB at 72dpi, so it should easily display properly.

 It displays properly in every other browser and even on my phone.
 It does NOT work in FireFox on any of the computers in my studio.

 Please let me know what I can do to fix the error.

 A 20 megabyte image?
 Your visitors must have very high bandwidth connections, or be very, very patient...

 Could you try Firefox's Safe Mode?
 That's a standard diagnostic tool to bypass interference by extensions (and some custom settings).
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 You can restart Firefox in Safe Mode using